-Resource constraints and a lack of lawyers outside of Freetown hinder access to legal counsel.
+Resource constraints and a shortage of lawyers hinder access to legal counsel.
 Although the constitution guarantees a fair trial, this right is sometimes limited in practice, largely due to corruption.
-Because of resource constraints, the average defendant spends between three and five years in detention awaiting trial.
-In May 2017, the judiciary developed new bail and sentencing guidelines to limit the amount of time prisoners spend in pretrial detention facilities.
+The average defendant spends between three and five years in detention awaiting trial.
+In 2017, the judiciary developed new bail and sentencing guidelines to limit the amount of time prisoners spend in pretrial detention facilities.

 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 3 / 4

-Detention facilities are under strain, with occupancy levels at 216 percent of official capacity as of September 2017.
+Detention facilities are under strain, with occupancy levels at 233 percent of official capacity as of November 2018, according to the Institute for Criminal Policy Research at the University of London.
 Prisons and detention facilities fail to meet basic standards of health and hygiene, and infectious disease is prevalent.

-Extrajudicial killings by the police remained a problem in 2017, particularly against people peacefully engaged in protests.
-Police are rarely held accountable for abuses and killings.
-People can report abuse or ill treatment to the Police Complaints, Discipline, and Internal Investigations Department (CDIID) or the Independent Police Complaints Board (IPCB), although the effectiveness of these agencies is hindered by resource constraints.
+Police are rarely held accountable for abuses and extrajudicial killings, which remain frequent.
+People can report abuse or ill treatment to the Police Complaints, Discipline, and Internal Investigations Department (CDIID) or the Independent Police Complaints Board (IPCB), although these agencies have limited capacity.

 F4.
 Do laws, policies, and practices guarantee equal treatment of various segments of the population?
 2 / 4

-Members of the LGBT (lesbian, gay, bisexual, and transgender) community face discrimination in employment and access to healthcare, and the population is vulnerable to violence.
+Members of the LGBT (lesbian, gay, bisexual, and transgender) community face discrimination in employment and access to health care, and are vulnerable to violence.
 Discrimination against LGBT people is not explicitly prohibited by the constitution.
-During its Universal Periodic Review (UPR) in 2016 by the UN Human Rights Council, the government only noted, rather than accepted, recommendations to guarantee the rights of LGBT people.
 Women experience discrimination in employment, education, and access to credit.
 Employers frequently fire women who become pregnant during their first year on the job.

 G. PERSONAL AUTONOMY AND INDIVIDUAL RIGHTS: 10 / 16